okta/okta.github.io/_source/_posts/2018-12-13-oauth-2-for-native-and-mobile-apps.md

 (You substitute in the values for your Okta org that you captured above)

-Note: Since there’s an async part of the flow - that is, waiting for you to authenticate to Okta, the app pauses its processing until you close the browser tab that you authenticated on.
+Note: Since there's an async part of the flow - that is, waiting for you to authenticate to Okta, the app pauses its processing until you close the browser tab that you authenticated on.

-Here’s an example of the output you’ll see:
+Here's an example of the output you'll see:

 ```
 Created Code Verifier (v): 0abb_599e_abd9_861b_4528_de1e_9b7a_91ad_5e20_a78b_06fd